 I've taught in the University of Texas History Department since 1985.
 My main field is the history of science, and my research focuses on the development of electrical science and technology in the 19th century, particularly in the British telegraph industry.

 My first book, The Maxwellians, was published by Cornell University Press in 1991; it appeared in a paperback edition in 1994 and was reissued in 2005.
 I've also published more than a dozen articles on electrical theory and practice in the 19th century, including one with that title for Volume 5 of the Cambridge History of Science (Cambridge: Cambridge University Press, 2003).
 My second book, Pursuing Power and Light: Technology and Physics from James Watt to Albert Einstein, was published in 2010 in the Johns Hopkins University Press series of Introductory Studies in the History of Science.
 You can find links to the webpages for my books and to PDFs of my articles under the "Publications" tab at the top of this page.
 I'm also on the editorial board of the Pickering & Chatto book series "Science and Culture in the Nineteenth Century" and have helped edit a couple of volumes in the series.
 Currently I'm writing a monograph on the interaction between the telegraph industry and electrical science in the Victorian British Empire, a new article on electrical history, and an article on the development and use of the first atomic bombs during World War II.
-My article on "Maxwell, Measurement, and Modes of Electromagnetic Theory" is due to appear in Historical Studies in the Natural Sciences in 2015 and will provide the basis for a couple of chapters of my book on telegraphy and electrical science.
+My article on "Maxwell, Measurement, and Modes of Electromagnetic Theory" is due to appear in Historical Studies in the Natural Sciences later this year and will provide the basis for a couple of chapters of my book on telegraphy and electrical science.
 I've also developed a side interest in the electrical history of the Austin area, which turns out to be unusually rich; you can find some of the pieces I've written on the subject under the "Talks and website articles" link above.

 office: GAR 2.106